 Ms. Gleason is an active member of the Bucks County Bar Association and Pennsylvania Bar Association Family Law Section.
 She earned a bachelor’s degree from Temple University and her law degree from Widener University School of Law.
 She lives in Perkasie, Pennsylvania.

-In addition to her legal career, Gleason enjoys golfing, gardening, and volunteering in support of Pennridge High School’s lacrosse and field hockey teams.
+In addition to her legal career, Gleason enjoys golfing and gardening.

 Bucks County & Pennsylvania Bar Associations